Oliver Lodge: Early life

 Oliver Joseph Lodge was born on 12 June 1851 at The Views in Penkhull, Staffordshire, and was educated at Adams Grammar School in Newport, Shropshire.
 His parents were Oliver Lodge (1826–1884)—later a ball clay merchant at Wolstanton, Staffordshire—and his wife, Grace Heath (1826–1879).
 Lodge was their first child, and altogether they had eight sons and a daughter.
 Lodge's siblings included Sir Richard Lodge (1855–1936), historian; Eleanor Constance Lodge (1869–1936), historian and principal of Westfield College, London; and Alfred Lodge (1854–1937), mathematician.

 When Lodge was 12-years-old, the family moved house to Wolstanton.
 At Moreton House on the southern tip of Wolstanton Marsh, he took over a large outbuilding for his first scientific experiments during the long school holidays.

 In 1865, the 14-year-old Lodge left his schooling and joined his father's business (Oliver Lodge & Son) as an agent for B. Fayle & Co selling Purbeck blue clay to the pottery manufacturers.
 This work sometimes entailed him travelling as far as Scotland.
 He continued to assist his father until he reached the age of 22.

 By the age of 18, Lodge's father's growing wealth had enabled him to move his family to Chatterley House, Hanley.
 From there Lodge attended physics lectures in London, and also attended the Wedgwood Institute in nearby Burslem.
 At Chatterley House, just a mile south of Etruria Hall where Wedgwood had experimented, Lodge's Autobiography recalled that "something like real experimentation" began for him around 1869.
 His family moved again in 1875, this time to the nearby Watlands Hall at the top of Porthill Bank between Middleport and Wolstanton (demolished in 1951).

 Lodge obtained B.Sc. and D.Sc. degrees from the University of London in 1875 and 1877, respectively.

 Career and research

 In Wolstanton, Lodge experimented with producing a wholly new "electromagnetic light" in 1879 and 1880, paving the way for later experimental success.
 During this time, he also lectured at Bedford College, London.
 Lodge left the Potteries in 1881 to up take the post of Professor of Physics and Mathematics at the newly-established University College Liverpool.

 In 1900, Lodge moved from Liverpool back to the Midlands and became the first Principal of the newly-founded University of Birmingham, where he remained until his retirement in 1919.
 He oversaw the start of the move of the University from Edmund Street in the city centre to its present Edgbaston campus.
-Lodge was awarded the Rumford Medal of the Royal Society in 1898, and was knighted in the 1902 Coronation Honours, receiving the accolade from King Edward VII at Buckingham Palace on 24 October that year.
-In 1928 he was made Freeman of his native city, Stoke-on-Trent.